Sister R. Patricia Fadden, IHM, Ed.D.

-Sister was born in Canonsburg, Pa. to Ruth and the late Gerald Fadden, and grew up in Havertown, Pa.
+Sister was born in Canonsburg, PA to Ruth and Gerald Fadden, and grew up in Havertown, PA.
 After graduating from Villa Maria Academy, she joined the Congregation of the Sisters, Servants of the Immaculate Heart of Mary.

-Sister received an A.B. in mathematics from Immaculata College, and M.A. in education from Ohio State University, and a Ed.D. from Immaculata.
+Sister earned an A.B. in mathematics from Immaculata College, M.A. in education from Ohio State University, and Ed.D. from Immaculata.
 From 1960 to 1968, Sister taught in elementary schools; from 1968 to 1977 she taught at West Catholic High School for Girls; and from 1977 to 1985, she was director of studies at Cardinal Dougherty High School.

 Sister was principal of Archbishop Prendergast High School in Upper Darby from 1985 to 1990, and from 1991 to 1999, she was director of secondary curriculum and instruction, Office of Catholic Education, Archdioceses of Philadelphia.
 From 1999 to 2002, Sister served as principal of Villa Maria Academy in Malvern.

 As a member of the Immaculata College Board of Trustees from 1991 to 2000, Sister served successive terms as chair of the Membership and Governance Committee and the Enrollment Initiatives Committee and as a member of the Student Development and Engagement Committee.